-Areas for development should be highlighted in yellow.
-Think Yellow
+Areas for development should be highlighted in pink to encourage the child to think.

-In the vast majority of cases, there should be a higher ratio of green to Yellow highlighting to ensure marking and feedback is a positive process and correctly pitched.
+In the vast majority of cases, there should be a higher ratio of green to pink highlighting to ensure marking and feedback is a positive process and correctly pitched.